yam655/ina/README.rst

     *One-line Mode.* This is a special mode for writing in public places.
     This hides all of the text except for the current line.
-    This toggles One-Line Mode, so if it is enabled, it will disble it.
+    This toggles One-Line Mode, so if it is enabled, it will disable it.

+Shift-Down

+    *Next File.* This looks for the number in your filename and increments it.
+See "Project Support" for details.

+Shift-Up

+    *Previous File.* This looks for the number in your filename name decrements it.
+See "Project Support" for details.

+Shift-Right

+    *Outline on Right* This tries to show you a similarly named outline file.
+    See "Project Support" for details.

+Shift-Left

+    *Outline on Left* This tries to show you a similarly named outline file.
+    See "Project Support" for details.

 Status Line
 -----------